Google Sheets Calendar Template for 2023 (Top 10 List)

 2. Calendars help you plan ahead.
 Calendars don’t only let you plan the upcoming day or week, but they help you plan the upcoming months in advance.
 No one can keep track of multiple upcoming important dates, so having a calendar can be crucial for someone dealing with many scheduled assignments or deadlines.

 3. You can share the calendar with others.
 Google Sheets has a fantastic feature that allows users to collaborate on a single spreadsheet in real time.
-The feature is seamless and can be used with a few simple clicks.
+The feature is seamless and can be used with a few simple selections.
 This means you can create a calendar you want your employees to follow and share it with them.
 Any changes you make to your spreadsheet will be instantly updated for them, so you won’t have to notify them anytime you add a new activity to the calendar.

 4. Calendars help you break down larger tasks.
 Planning for large events or projects can be a considerable undertaking, but dividing it into smaller milestones can make your job easier.
 Break down the large task, plan a date to complete these smaller steps, and add these dates to your Google Sheets calendar template.
 This way, you can focus on working towards a smaller goal instead of worrying about the big one.